ehdgua01/ehdgua01/README.md

 ### Hi there 👋

 - 🔭 I'm working on [Yogiyo](https://wesang.com/)
-- 🌱 I’m learning Rust
+- 🌱 I’m learning Kotlin
 - 💬 Ask me about "What is your vision in God 🙏
 - 📫 How to reach me: ehdgua01@gmail.com
 - 😄 Pronouns: Cat allergy man 🤧